Skip to main content

 How Indexable Fields Work

-2. Reindex catalogs: After creating or modifying indexable fields, reindex your catalog releases to include the new fields
+3. Reindex catalogs: After creating or modifying indexable fields, reindex your catalog releases to apply the changes

-3. Use in searches: Once reindexed, you can reference the indexed fields in your search queries for filtering, faceting, and sorting
+4. Use in searches: Once reindexed, custom fields are available in search queries for filtering, faceting, and sorting

 Field Configuration